lift-elt/lift-elt.github.io/_webinars/2023-10-supporting-mlls-part-2.md

 Robin Schell, PhD <br>
 *Visiting Assistant Professor*<br>
 *Miami University, OH*<br>

+Here is a link to [Dr. Schell's presentation materials](/assets/others/RobinSchell_ChoiceandVoice.pptx)

 > Engaging SIFE/SLIFE students in critical literacy projects based on their own interests and lived experiences can lead to rich interdisciplinary learning, critical thinking, and English language development.
 Motivation is the key to the success of this practice.
 This session will reference successful projects and guide participants in identifying opportunities for implementation in their own contexts.